Once your application is received a Social Security representative will review the information you have presented.

 If your condition is severe but not severe enough to meet the listed criteria at this step, your claim moves to Step Four.

 Step Four - Can you do the work you used to do?

 If you condition is severe but not as severe as a medical condition on the list, then the Social Security Administration will determine if your medical conditions interfere with your ability to do the work you have done in the past.
 If it does not, your claim will be denied.

 If you cannot do your past work, your claim moves to Step Five.

 Step Five - Can you do any other type of work?

 At this step, the Social Security Administration must determine if you are able to adjust to other work.

 The Social Security Administration considers your medical conditions and your age, education, past work experience and any transferable skills you may have.
 If you cannot adjust to other work, your claim will be approved.

 If you are denied, but you believe your case was not decided correctly, you should pursue the appeals process.
 It is not unusual to be denied during your initial application but then be approved after an appeal.
 The process can be long a frustrating but our attorneys will help guide you through it and put it in perspective.
 Try not to get discouraged.

-The attorneys at Johnson and Bonzer PLC can help you.
+The attorneys at Johnson, Bonzer and Barnaby PLC can help you.
 Call today to discuss your case with one of our social security attorneys at 515-955-2193 or 855-955-2193.
 With offices located in Fort Dodge, Iowa and Marshalltown, Iowa we provide services to clients located in central and North Central Iowa.

 809 Central Avenue